Families with a child who has attention deficit disorder (ADHD)

 a view, according to Barkley, is inherently one-sided and unfair, certainly

-untrue, and perhaps even damaging to children with ADD if interventions are
+untrue, and perhaps even damaging to children with ADHD if interventions are

 founded on it.
-The interaction patterns of children with ADD and their families
+The interaction patterns of children with ADHD and their families

 need to be thoroughly understood before a mental health therapist forms a conclusion